Many employers report a decrease in morale during winter months, and this may be attributed to a condition called Seasonal Affected Disorder (SAD).

 SAD at work: winter and workplace morale

-We came across an interesting article on HR Review that looks at the effect of winter on workers and their morale.
+An article on HR Review that looks at the effect of winter on workers and their morale.
 They point to a survey carried out by Opinium of over 1,000 office workers in the UK, which found that one in five employees call in sick due to low enthusiasm as a result of winter.
 What’s more, those that do take time off take 4 days a year on average.

 When asked for reasons as to why workers feel so low in the winter months, the responses were as follows: